 Uninsured Patient: A patient without medical insurance.

 Utilization Limits: Medicare sets limits on how many times some services can be provided in a year.
 If services exceed this utilization limit, your claim could be denied.
-These limits are not disclosed to Lafayette General.
+These limits are not disclosed to Lafayette General Health.